Skip to main content

 Treaty rules can reduce double income tax, but residency for treaty purposes and U.S. filing obligation are different issues.
 U.S. citizens and residents abroad generally still file, and the Foreign Tax Credit (generally on Form 1116) is often advantageous for reducing double taxation.
 If you are taking a treaty-based return position that modifies Code treatment, confirm whether Form 8833 is required before you file.

 Calculate it using current-year IRS self-employment-tax instructions, not static blog numbers.
 FEIE can reduce regular income tax, but it does not reduce self-employment tax.
-Confirm your net self-employment earnings now, and add any current threshold or wage-base values only after filing-year verification.
+Confirm your net self-employment earnings and verify any filing-year threshold or wage-base values before modeling the tax.

 Treat it on the social-insurance track, not the U.S. income-tax track.
 Finishing your U.S. return does not, by itself, settle your Israeli social-insurance position.
 If your residency or work status changed during the year, escalate and reconcile both tracks together.